jseidl/hass-magic_areas/README.md

 * Loads areas from `Area Registry` -- _No need of handling them elsewhere!_.
 * Support inclusion of non-device-tied entities (non-discovery MQTT/Template sensors).
 * Support exclusion of entities.
-* Automatic turn lights on!
+* Automatic turn climates and lights on!
 (All or user-defined).
+  * Specify a `disable_entity` for when lights *shouldn't* turn on (e.g. daytime, high luminance etc)
+  * Specify a `sleep_entity` and `sleep_lights` to have only your accent lights turn on late in night
-* Automatic turn of lights, climate and media devices.
+* Automatic turn off lights, climate and media devices.
 * Creates a `Health` sensor (triggered by `binary_sensors` with `problem`,`smoke`,`moisture`,`safety` and `gas` device classes) for each area
 * Creates a `Presence Hold` switch to manually override area presence
-* Creates aggregation sensors for:
+* Creates aggregation sensors for your `binary_sensor`:
 	* Motion sensors
 	* Door sensors
 	* Window sensors
 	* Leak sensors
+* Creates average sensors for all your `sensor`

 ## Installation

+### HACS

+This repository currently isn't on HACS official list.
+Manually add this repository by going to `HACS > Settings > Custom Repositories` and adding this repo's URL.

+### Manual mode
 Copy `custom_components/magic_areas` folder into your Home Assistant's `custom_component` folder, then include the following into your `configuration.yaml` file (or in a `package`):
 ```
 magic_areas: